High School Summer Scholars Biology Research Immersion Program: Summer 2015

 Complete a course on laboratory/radiation safety that teaches valuable skills and ensures safety while in the lab

-ELIGIBILITY: Marin and Sonoma County high school students who are completing 10th and 11th grades.
+ELIGIBILITY: High school students who are completing 10th and 11th grades.

-PROGRAM DETAILS: The program runs for 7 weeks from mid-June to early August.
+PROGRAM DETAILS: The program runs for seven weeks from June 22 to August 7.
 There are NO EXCEPTIONS to specified start and end dates.
 Students participate from 30 to 40 hours per week depending on the agreement with their supervisor.
 Days-off during the week of July 4th should be arranged in advance with their supervisor.
 Students are expected to behave and dress appropriately for a professional environment.
 There is a dress code based on attire suitable to a research lab environment.

-APPLICATION PROCESS: Requirements and program details for the 2015 High School Summer Scholars Program will be posted on February 2, 2015.
-Please check back then.
+APPLICATION PROCESS: Complete the electronic internship application found here.
+The application deadline for the 2015 High School Summer Scholars Program is 5:00 pm on March 2, 2015.

 "Wells Fargo is proud to be a long-time supporter of the Buck Institute’s Summer Scholars Program.
 Deserving high school students get real laboratory experience that helps propel them into a great future.
 Some of these kids even get their names included in peer-reviewed scientific studies – it’s a joy to see them succeed."